ActiveBrainAtlas/MouseBrainAtlas_dev/doc/docker/README.md

 "./run_docker.sh"
 ```

 Next we will want to run the script we just downloaded, named "run_docker.sh".
 Before attempting to run the Docker container, it will first verify that you have Docker installed as well as the latest Docker Image for this project.
 If either are not installed, they will be automatically installed.
-Please replace the `$DATA_DIRECTORY` with the root directory you have chosen as described above.
+Please replace "`$DATA_DIRECTORY`" with the actual data directory you have chosen as described above.

 __Command 2:__